w3f/Grants-Program/SubFlow.md

 - **German Korjagin** <br>15 years of experience in data science, analytics, software and business development.
 Expertise in cyber security, digital payments and analytics.
 Proficient knowledge of blockchains and DAGs.<br>

-- **Sergei Pangin** <br>Backend developer from Java's first release (1996).
-Soon-30 years of experience in legacy software, blockchains and other DLTs like IOTA.
-Proficient in legacy software and financial services development, with in-depth knowledge of IOTA, Ethereum, and Tezos platforms.
+- **Sergei Pangin** <br>Skilled and qualified software developer with 20+ years of experience and the practice of software design, project management and team leading,  proficient in financial services development, with in-depth knowledge of IOTA, Ethereum, and Tezos platforms.

 - **Slava Puganov** <br> Adaptable Full-Stack developer specialising in front-end and back-end development.
 Expertise in fintech, cyber security and software architecture, ensuring robust and secure software solutions.<br>